Current Inititiaves

 In 2023, the DAF kicked off this effort with award of an EaaS agreement at Hanscom Air Force Base.
 The $10 million next-generation energy performance contract is a three-year Other Transaction Prototype Agreement (OTP) contract that includes an initial design-build period, followed by an operational period of at least 12 months, concluding with an evaluation and reporting period.
 Leveraging the OTP acquisition instrument will allow the Air Force to scale up more efficiently should the pilot project be deemed successful.

-Read more about this effort with the Energy-as-a-Service fact sheet.
+Read more about this effort here.

 Puzzle Graphic with images of energy including solar array, power lines, and lit building with the phrase Energy as a Service